 The emphasis is on scriptures like James 5:16 referring to confession to others; however, in balance, the protestant view is that we are all priests with the ability to help each other in our walk of faith, and where we can only turn to Christ ourselves for true forgiveness.

 The Priests also access the Treasury of Merit on your behalf via the Catholic Church, who then issue these to people.

-The priest then issues instructions for people to follow afterwards, for example saying set prayers, declaring the Rosery, and even going on a pilgrimage.
+The priest then issues instructions for people to follow afterwards, saying set prayers, declaring the Rosery, and even going on a pilgrimage.

 3. Mass (or Eucharist)